Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Related Work and Discussions

-Despite all global minima of (\ref{target-optimization}) in the under-parameterized setting have been proved to possess perfect generalization performances, it still remains open on how to find them.
-The users' spirits are dampened and turn to implementing (\ref{target-optimization}) with $n\gg m$.
-From the classical bias-variance trade-off principle, such an over-parameterized setting makes the deep nets model so flexible that its global minima may suffer from the well known over-fitting phenomenon \cite{Cucker2007} in the sense that it fits the training data perfectly but fails to predict new query points.
-Surprisingly, numerical evidences \citep{Zhang2016} showed that the over-fitting may not occur and interpolation networks also work well, neglecting whether the data are noised.
-This interesting phenomenon leads to a rethinking of the modern machine-learning practice and bias-variance trade-off.
+In this section, we review some related work on the generalization performance of deep ReLU nets and { make some comparisons} to highlight our novelty.
+From the classical bias-variance trade-off principle, { the} over-parameterized setting makes the deep nets model so flexible that its global minima suffer from the well known over-fitting phenomenon { \cite{Cucker2007} in the sense that they fit} the training data perfectly but { fail} to predict new query points.
+Surprisingly, numerical evidences \cite{Zhang2016} showed that { the over-fitting may not occur.} This interesting phenomenon leads to a rethinking of the modern machine-learning practice and bias-variance trade-off.

-Reference \citep{Belkin2018} is the first work, to the best of our knowledge, to theoretically study the generalization performance of interpolation methods.
-In \citep{Belkin2018}, multivariate triangulations are constructed to interpolate data and the generalization error bounds are exhibited as a function with respect to the dimension $d$, which shows that the interpolation method possesses good generalization performance when $d$ is large.
-After imposing certain structure constraints on the covariance matrices, \citep{Hastie2019,Bartlett2020} derived tight generalization error bounds for over-parameterized liner regression.
-In \citep{Muthukumar2020}, the authors revealed several quantitative relations between linear interpolants and the structures of covariance matrices and then provided a hybrid interpolating scheme whose generalization error was rate-optimal for sparse liner model with noise.
-Motivated by these results, \citep{Liang2020} proved that kernel ridgeless least squares possesses a good generalization performance for high dimensional data, provided the distribution $\rho_X$ satisfies certain restrictions.
+{ The interesting result in \cite{Belkin2018} is the first work}, to the best of our knowledge, to theoretically study the generalization performance of interpolation methods.
+In \cite{Belkin2018}, multivariate triangulations are constructed to interpolate data and the generalization error bounds are exhibited as a function with respect to the dimension $d$, which shows that the interpolation method possesses good generalization performance when $d$ is large.
+After imposing certain structure constraints on the covariance matrices, \cite{Hastie2019,Bartlett2020} derived tight generalization error bounds for over-parameterized liner regression.
+In \cite{Muthukumar2020}, the authors revealed several quantitative relations between linear interpolants and the structures of covariance matrices and then provided a hybrid interpolating scheme whose generalization error was rate-optimal for sparse liner model with noise.
+Motivated by these results, \cite{Liang2020} proved that kernel ridgeless least squares possess a good generalization performance for high dimensional data, provided the distribution $\rho_X$ satisfies certain restrictions.
 In \cite{Lin2020}, the generalization error of kernel ridgeless least squares was proved to be bounded by means of some differences of kernel-based integral operators.